Shūjin e no Pert-em-Hru

-Shūjin e no Pert-em-Hru (囚人へのペル・エム・フル, Shūjin e no Peru Emu Furu) is a Japanese freeware role-playing video game created with RPG Maker Dante 98 II, by Makoto Yaotani (八百谷 真), then under the alias "Makoto Serise" (芹瀬 眞人).
+Shūjin e no Pert-em-Hru (囚人へのペル・エム・フル, Shūjin e no Peru Emu Furu), unofficially localised as Peret em Heru: For the Prisoners, is a Japanese freeware role-playing video game created with RPG Maker Dante 98 II, by Makoto Yaotani (八百谷 真), then under the alias "Makoto Serise" (芹瀬 眞人).
 "Pert-em-Hru" refers to the Egyptian Book of the Dead, so the title of the game means "The Book of the Dead for the Prisoners".
 The game was produced by two people, with Yaotani responsible for most of the development, and production took a year and a half to complete.

 The game received many honours, including the Platinum Prize in the ASCII-held monthly contest "Internet Contest Park" — the only Platinum Prize to be given out during the existence of the contest.
+The game has since developed a cult following.
+An unofficial English translation was released in 2014.

-A remake version utilizing RPG Maker VX is currently under development since 2012, 14 years after the release of the original.
+A remake utilizing RPG Maker VX has been under development since 2012.

 Gameplay

-The game is similar to other RPGs in that it involves exploration and random enemy encounters, but its focus is not on combat but rather puzzle-solving to save party members from punishment.
+Gameplay is similar to other RPGs in that it involves exploration and random enemy encounters, but its focus is not on combat but rather puzzle-solving to save party members from death.
 The main character, throughout the course of the game, can learn action commands such as "push", "crawl", "look above", etc., and these actions are crucial to save his comrades.
 If the main character fails to save a party member, not only does that person die and leave the party forever, he or she will come back to life in a mummified form to attack the party during the latter stages of the game.
-Also, different combinations of survivors result in different dialogue in the epilogue.
+Different combinations of survivors result in different dialogue in the epilogue.